dessa-oss/atlas/examples/example_configs/README.md

 Local Deployment: this will run directly on the machine where the `.yaml` file is.
 It should be noted that this deployment doesn't require a queuing system–-this is mainly used for testing and development purposes.

 Google Cloud Platform (GCP) Deployment: for use with Google's cloud service.
-A queuing system is require for use of this deployment configuration.
+A queuing system is required for use of this deployment configuration.

-SSH Deployment: this type of deployment is used at a few client premises.
+SSH Deployment: this type of deployment is used at a few clients.
 It's a simple way of sending a job to a compute box and getting results.
 It expects to work with our SCP-style queueing system.

 ## Configuration Options

+*Note: If no `config.yaml` is provided default values are provided.*

-All configurations take two arguements, `cache_type` (object), and `constructor_argument` (list)
+All configurations take two arguments, `cache_type` (object), and `constructor_argument` (list). `constructor_argument` is how you can define the file path for any type of storage on the execution environment.

-*cache_implementation*: defines what cache type to use

-*archive_listing_implementation*: defines what archive listing type to use
+*cache_implementation*: Foundations uses caching to save time on rerunning stages that haven't changed, this configuration allows the integrator to define where caching should occur in the execution environment.

+*archive_listing_implementation*: The archives listings configuration allows Foundations to specify how to list and enumerate items within archive storage

+*Archive configurations:*

+The below configurations allow Foundations to specify how the different pieces of information, whether that be source code with `job_source_archive` or stage relationships with `provenance_archive_implementation`, are store and where in the execution environment.

-*persisted_data_archive_implementation*: defines what persisted data archive
+*persisted_data_archive_implementation*: persisted data is how Foundations save the return returns from a stage.

-*provenance_archive_implementation*:

-*job_source_archive_implementation*:

-*artifact_archive_implementation*:

-*miscellaneous_archive_implementation*:
+*provenance_archive_implementation*: provenance is information about stage relationships that Foundations uses.

+*job_source_archive_implementation*: job source is where the source code lives for a job.

+*artifact_archive_implementation*: this is how Foundations interacts with the model artifact for the job.

+*miscellaneous_archive_implementation*: additional information about the job.

+## Additional Configurations

+For SHH deployments you'll need to define some additional values so that Foundations is able to SSH into the execution environment.
+Here's an example usage:

+remote_user: lou
+remote_host: 422.428.428.42
+shell_command: /bin/bash
+code_path: /home/lou/mount/testbed/jobs
+result_path: /home/lou/mount/testbed/results
+key_path: <key_path>